oushujun/EDTA/README.md

 Optional:
 1. Coding sequence of the species or a closely related species [FASTA].
 This file helps to purge gene sequences in the TE library.
 2. Known gene positions of this version of the genome assembly [BED].
 Coordinates specified in this file will be excluded from TE annotation to avoid over-masking.
 3. Curated TE library of the species [FASTA].
 This file is trusted 100%.
 Please make sure it's curated.
-If you only have a couple of curated sequences, that's fine.
+If you only have a couple of curated sequences, that's also good.
 It doesn't need to be complete.
-Providing curated TE sequences, especially for those under annotated TE types (i.e., SINEs and LINEs), will greatly improve the annotation quality.
+Providing curated TE sequences, especially for those under-annotated TE types (i.e., SINEs and LINEs), will greatly improve the annotation quality.

 ## Outputs